 will be visiting some of Death Valley's most popular and unusual

-on the number of 4wd vehicles we have available, we will most
+areas.
+Depending on the number of 4wd vehicles we have available,

-likely visit several 4 wheel drive back country locations as
+we will most likely visit a few 4 wheel drive back country locations,

-well.
-If you do not plan on bringing a 4WD vehicle, there will
+canyons and backroads!
+If you do not plan on bringing a 4WD

-most likely be opportunities to ride along with other participants.
+vehicle, there will most likely be opportunities to ride along

 on our daily timing, Lynn Radeka and Ron Gaut will be reviewing